Kallinteris-Andreas/distributed-game-server/Auth/readme.md

 # Auth Server
-This server is responsible for the authentication service as descibed in `authManagerAPI.txt` It is made out of 3 components:
+This server is responsible for the authentication service as described in `authManagerAPI.txt` It is made out of 3 components:

 ## Auth.db